syncfusion-content/wpf-docs/wpf/DockingManager/Pattern-and-Practices.md

 ![](PatternandPractices_images/PatternandPractices_img3.jpeg)

-Our text-reader application maintains a collection of workspaces.
+The text-reader application maintains a collection of workspaces.
 A workspace can be a normal dock pane or a document pane.
-The adapter also maintains an interface called __IDockElement____,__ which maintains basic attributes needed for every dock element.
+The adapter also maintains an interface called __IDockElement____,__ that maintains basic attributes needed for every dock element.

 (The__ __text____-____reader__ __application__ __is__ __just__ __for__ __the__ __sample__ __and__ __contains__ __very__ __basic__ __operations.